ga-wdi-lessons/html-and-css/readme.md

 All material is review from the pre-work and so will move quickly and potentially glosses over material.
 For a much more robust treatment, please see [the Mozilla Developer Network Learning Area](https://developer.mozilla.org/en-US/docs/Learn).

-What are the main 3 languages that are used to create a web page?
+- What are the main 3 languages that are used to create a web page?
-What are their general functions?
+- What are their general roles in how a webpage displays information?

 ## HTML (Hyper Text Markup Language) (5 minutes / 0:10)